tytydraco/yessleep/out/My_missing_dog_came_back_or_so_I_thought.md

 I took Sam outside to try to play with the flirt pole, and I felt stupid swinging that thing around while he just sat there.

 Maybe it was trauma, or something he'd grow out of.
-Maybe he was upset with me for taking him to the vet and putting him the kennel, but I doubt he was as upset as I was having to bury that kitty.
+Maybe he was upset with me for taking him to the vet and putting him in the kennel, but I doubt he was as upset as I was having to bury that kitty.

 By now, I was going through the worst case scenarios in my head.
 What if I tell the cat's owners and they want Sam to be put down?
 What if he does it again, or worse, does something like that to a small child?
 He opened the backdoor on his own.
 What if he digs under the gate and runs off like a maniac.

 So, I bought a deadbolt for the front and back doors.
 No deadbolt for the bedroom door, though, so he was still able to open that at night.

 I had a nightmare, but I couldn't for the life of me remember what it was about, just that I woke up feeling sweaty, and afraid, and in desperate need of a glass of water.